benpaullamb/cushon-tech-task/README.md

 I copied the styling of the Cushon website as close as I could whilst still using the predefined classes of Tailwind.

 The investments are stored in local storage for simplicity.

-I only included unit tests for the utility functions to demonstrate some testing.

 ## Any assumptions you have made in the solution you have presented
 I assumed the web app would only be used on laptops and desktops.
 The styling might not look good on tablets and mobile devices.